Citi is an advertising partner.

 Here are some alternatives to the Celebrity Cruises credit card.
 We go over how these cards compare – in terms of both bonuses, perks, and rewards rates.

-The Citi® Double Cash Card out-preforms the Celebrity Cruises credit card when it comes to rewards gained from day-to-day spending.
-With the Citi credit card, users get 1% cash back when they make a purchase, and another 1% back when that purchase is paid off.
+The Citi® Double Cash Card – 18 month BT offer out-preforms the Celebrity Cruises credit card when it comes to rewards gained from day-to-day spending.
+With the Citi credit card, users Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 In contrast, the Celebrity credit card only attains a 2% rewards rate on cruise purchases with the affiliated cruise lines.
-When it comes to bonuses, the Citi® Double Cash Card fails to impress – offering absolutely nothing.
+When it comes to bonuses, the Citi® Double Cash Card – 18 month BT offer fails to impress – offering absolutely nothing.

 Celebrity Cruises® Visa Signature® Credit Card vs Capital One® Venture® Rewards Credit Card

-The Capital One® Venture® Rewards Credit Card is one of our favorite travel credit cards – due to a flat rewards rate of 2% on all purchases.
+The Capital One® Venture® Rewards Credit Card is one of our favorite travel credit cards – due to a flat rewards rate of 2 Miles per dollar on every purchase, every day.
 One benefit to having this card, over the Celebrity cruises credit card, is the fact that your rewards can be used as statement credit – which is much more flexible than MyCruise Points.
 For this added flexibility, cardholders have to pay a little more per year.
-The Capital One® Venture® Rewards Credit Card comes with an $95 annual fee (waived the first year).
+The Capital One® Venture® Rewards Credit Card comes with an $95 annual fee.
 In the long-term, the Capital One® Venture® Rewards Credit Card will always be best for people who spend at least $28,095 on non-cruise expenses.

 In terms of bonuses, the Capital One® Venture® Rewards Credit Card is much more profitable in the short-term.
 Consumers who spend at least $3,000 on purchases within the first 3 months will receive 50,000 bonus miles, which are worth $500 as travel statement credit.
 That is, however, where the card’s bonus awards end – there are no other mile bonuses awarded in subsequent years.
 Therefore, consumers who consistently go on at least one cruise per year are sure to get a better value with the Celebrity Cruises credit card – unless they meet the above mentioned spending threshold of $28k per year.